frezazadeh/frezazadeh-GPT-Fine-Tuning/README.md

 ![Hugging Face](https://img.shields.io/badge/Hugging%20Face-Transformers-yellow.svg)

 # 🧠 GPT-Fine-Tuning
 This repository contains a fine-tuning project for building a model that estimates product prices from product descriptions.
+If you also need my train dataset, please contact me (farhad.rh@ieee.org)
 ---
 ## 📂 Project Structure
 ```plaintext